OWASP/CheatSheetSeries/cheatsheets/Threat_Modeling_Cheat_Sheet.md

 ### Mapping Abuse Cases to Use Cases

 This is a very important step that can help identifying application logical threats. list of all possible abuse cases should be developed for each application use case.
-Being famelair with the types of application logical attack is an importatn during the mapping process.
+Being familiar with the types of application logical attack is an important during the mapping process.
 You can refer to OWASP Testing Guide 4.0: Business Logic Testing and OWASP ASVA for more details.

 ### Re-Define attack vectors